GaryFeng86/EEP523Final_Project/README.md

 ### Final Report：https://docs.google.com/document/d/1LQUoRTgaxzItHDhOkvSWNu8GMxXyyPEYnZtxNuZM8M4/edit?usp=sharing
 ### Test Vedio(running count): https://drive.google.com/file/d/1AoNmHiE4iIVtYL6YooUAbnCUf8uJiwW8/view?usp=sharing
 This is the EEP523 final project, a Fitness application that allows displaying workout information as well as starting and stopping a workout.
+## APIs Use:
 By implementing [App Actions](https://developer.android.com/guide/app-actions/overview), we enable users to call upon our application to fulfill supported [built-in intents (BIIs)](https://developer.android.com/reference/app-actions/built-in-intents) in the fitness category.

 Specifically, this project supports the following BIIs:
 * `actions.intent.START_EXERCISE`: Opens the app and starts an exercise session.